dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **High trust requirement:** Downstream services must trust upstream callers to provide unaltered and accurate identity information and related data.
 * **Vulnerable to spoofing:** Lack of cryptographic protection makes identity data susceptible to tampering.
-* **Unsuitable for zero-trust or multi-tenant environments:** Trust assumptions and lack of verifiability conflict with the security guarantees required in these environments.
+* **Unsuitable for [Zero Trust](https://csrc.nist.gov/pubs/sp/800/207/final) or multi-tenant environments:** Trust assumptions and lack of verifiability conflict with the security guarantees required in these environments.
 * **Protocol complexity leakage:** If any internal service becomes externally exposed, support for full external authentication mechanisms is required to avoid API abuse.
 * **Privacy concern:** Because externally visible authentication data is reused internally, identifiers intended for internal use (e.g., subject IDs in JWTs) may become externally observable.
-This can violate privacy requirements by enabling cross-context linkability and may conflict with regulations such as the GDPR.
+This can violate privacy requirements by enabling cross-context linkability and may conflict with regulations such as the GDPR or the CCPA.

-### Token Exchange-Based Identity Issuance
+### Token Exchange-Based Identity Propagation

-This pattern builds upon the previous pattern by introducing a trusted intermediary, an authorization server, through use of the OAuth2 Token Exchange protocol.
+This pattern builds upon the previous pattern by introducing a trusted intermediary, an authorization server, through use of the [OAuth2 Token Exchange](https://www.rfc-editor.org/rfc/rfc8693), or the new [OAuth2 Transaction Tokens (draft)](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-transaction-tokens) protocol.
 A microservice that receives a request containing externally issued identity (e.g., an access token) exchanges it for a new, signed access token issued by the authorization server.
 This exchanged token is specifically scoped for a downstream internal service and is then propagated as part of the internal call.
+As with the previous patterns, the verification happens optionally with the help of a Verifier.
+The issuance of a new token is, however, the responsibility of the Secure Token Service (STS).
+The latter assumes the role of the Verifier for the verification of tokens it has issued.
+Both might be implemented by the same authorization server, but don't need to.

 ![Token Exchange-Based Identity Issuance](../assets/Token_Exchange_Based_Identity_Issuance.svg)

-Downstream services trust the token issued by the authorization server rather than the calling service.
-The pattern improves the trust model and strengthens identity guarantees, but is tightly coupled to the OAuth2 protocol family and its associated token types.
+Downstream services trust the token issued by the STS rather than the one used by the external client ("Some Client" in the diagram above).
+The pattern improves the trust model and strengthens identity guarantees, but is tightly coupled to the [OAuth2](https://www.rfc-editor.org/rfc/rfc6749) protocol family and its associated token types.

-The actual validation of the tokens, represented by the dotted lines in steps 3 and 6 of the diagram above, depends on the type of the token used.
+The actual verification of all involved tokens, represented by the dotted lines in steps 3 and 6 of the diagram above, depends on the type of the token used.
 For example, in the case of an opaque token, each service must call the appropriate identity provider endpoint to retrieve the associated data.
 If the token is self-descriptive, such as a JWT, the service needs the corresponding key material to verify its signature.

 #### Pros

-* **Improved trust model:** Downstream services do not need to trust upstream service implementations, only the authorization server.
+* **Improved trust model:** Downstream services do not need to trust upstream service implementations, only the STS.
-* **Cryptographically verifiable identity:** Issued tokens are signed by a trusted authorization server, offering strong integrity guarantees.
+* **Cryptographically verifiable identity:** Issued tokens are signed by an STS, offering strong integrity guarantees.
 * **Scoping and audience control:** Exchanged tokens can be restricted in scope and audience, reducing the risk of token misuse.

 #### Cons

-* **OAuth2-specific:** Relies on OAuth2 Token Exchange, limiting its applicability to systems using that protocol family for externally visible authentication data.
+* **OAuth2-specific:** Relies on [OAuth2 Token Exchange](https://www.rfc-editor.org/rfc/rfc8693), respectively, on [OAuth2 Transaction Tokens (draft)](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-transaction-tokens), limiting its applicability to systems using that protocol family for externally visible authentication data.
-* **Service-side complexity:** Application code must integrate with the authorization server, handle token exchange logic, and manage caching or retries.
+* **Service-side complexity:** Application code must integrate with the STS to handle token exchange logic, and manage caching or retries.
 * **Latency overhead:** The token exchange process introduces additional network round-trips per request flow unless aggressively optimized.
-* **Operational dependency on the AS:** Introduces runtime dependency on the authorization server's availability and scalability.
+* **Operational dependency on the STS:** Introduces runtime dependency on the STS implementation availability and scalability.

 ### Protocol-Agnostic Identity Propagation

-The external request is authenticated at the system edge by a trusted component, which then generates a cryptographically signed (and/or encrypted) data structure representing the external entity’s identity and attributes (e.g., user ID, roles, permissions) - typically a self-contained, verifiable structure, such as a JWT or a proprietary signed format.
-This signed identity structure, hereafter referred to as a token, is propagated downstream to internal microservices.
+The external request is authenticated at the system edge by a trusted component, which then generates a cryptographically signed (and/or encrypted) data structure representing the external entity’s identities and attributes (e.g., user ID, roles, permissions) - typically a self-contained, verifiable structure, such as a JWT or a proprietary signed format.
+By doing that, the edge component assumes the role of a Secure Token Service (STS) This signed identity structure, hereafter referred to as a token, is propagated downstream to internal microservices.
 Internal services trust the signature from the edge issuer and use the token to make access control decisions.

 ![Protocol-Agnostic Identity Propagation](../assets/Protocol_Agnostic_Identity_Propagation.svg)

-Unlike in previous patterns, only the edge component is responsible for verifying externally provided authentication data with the identity provider that issued it.
-The specific verification process depends on the type and format of the authentication data, denoted by the dotted line in step 2.
-Further downstream, the microservices validate the signed token issued by the trusted edge component.
+As with the previous pattern, the verification of the original authentication data may require contacting a Verifier.
+The implementation of the Verifier depends on the protocol and data format used — e.g. it could be an authorization server that issued a token, or it could be an OCSP responder, used to check the revocation status of a certificate.
+Unlike in previous patterns, only the edge component is responsible for that verification.
+The specific verification process depends on the aforesaid type and format of the authentication data, denoted by the dotted line in step 2.

+Further downstream, the microservices validate the signed token issued by the trusted edge-component.
 Each microservice must have access to the corresponding verification key to validate the authenticity of this token.
 The corresponding verification steps are denoted by the dotted lines in steps 5 and 7.
+This is where the trusted component at the edge assumes the role of a Verifier.

+It’s worth noting that the edge-component roles shown in the diagram above — Edge Proxy, STS, and Verifier — may all be implemented within a single technical component, or split across multiple cooperating services.
+For example, a proxy might delegate the authentication data and token issuance related logic to another service via a mechanism typically named as *forward auth* or *external auth*.
+That service could implement the STS and the Verifier logic by itself, or, in turn, delegate token issuance to an existing authorization server using mechanisms such as the [OAuth2 Token Exchange](https://www.rfc-editor.org/rfc/rfc8693), as described in the previous pattern.

 #### Pros

 * **Cryptographic trust:** Signed tokens provide strong guarantees about the integrity and authenticity of the propagated identity.
 * **Decoupling from external authentication data and context:** Internal services neither handle external protocols nor need to differentiate whether requests originate from first- or third-party actors, simplifying their logic and trust assumptions.
 * **Rich identity context:** Allows inclusion of fine-grained identity and authorization metadata.
-* **Secure across trust boundaries:** Suitable for multi-tenant and zero-trust environments.
+* **Secure across trust boundaries:** Suitable for multi-tenant and [Zero Trust](https://csrc.nist.gov/pubs/sp/800/207/final) environments.
 * **Separation of external and internal identities:** Enables mapping externally known identifiers to distinct internal representations, preventing direct exposure of internal identifiers and thereby enhancing privacy by reducing correlation and tracking risks across domains.

 #### Cons

 * **Key management complexity:** Requires secure handling and rotation of signing keys to maintain trust.
 * **Token size overhead:** Signed tokens issued by the edge component may be large, increasing network overhead.
 * **Revocation challenges:** Once issued, tokens may be valid for many services until expiration, complicating immediate revocation.
-This can, however, be mitigated by issuing short-lived tokens and tailoring identity structures to individual downstream services.
+This can, however, be mitigated by issuing short-lived tokens and tailoring subject structures to individual downstream services.
 * **Increased complexity at the edge:** The edge component must handle external authentication data verification as well as internal token generation and signing, making it a critical security component.

 ## Authorization Patterns

-While some basic access control can be applied to anonymous or unauthenticated subjects, most meaningful authorization requires a reliable understanding of the subject’s associated attributes.
+While some basic access control can be applied to anonymous or unauthenticated subjects, the most meaningful authorization requires a reliable understanding of the subject’s identities and associated attributes.
 Having covered these foundational topics in previous sections, we now turn to how access control decisions are made and enforced across services in distributed systems.

-The corresponding architectural approaches are described by authorization patterns.
-These patterns determine the placement and interaction of Policy Decision Points (PDPs) and Policy Enforcement Points (PEPs) within a system, as well as how subject attributes and object attributes flow between components, and where policies are stored and accessed.
+The corresponding architectural approaches can be described by authorization patterns.
+These patterns define where Policy Decision Points (PDPs), Policy Enforcement Points (PEPs), and Policy Information Points (PIPs) are placed within a system and how they interact.
+They also govern how subject and object identities, along with related attributes, flow between these components — and where policies are stored and accessed.

-Choosing the right pattern is critical, as it directly impacts the system’s security posture, scalability, maintainability, and trust boundaries.
+Choosing the right patterns is critical, as it directly impacts the system’s security posture, performance, scalability, and maintainability.
 The following subsections explore the most common ones used in distributed architectures, outlining their trade-offs and typical use cases.

 ### Decentralized Service-Level Access Control

 In this pattern, most of the functional components from the reference architecture are implemented directly within each microservice.
-Even the Policy Information Points (PIPs) may be embedded into the service logic (e.g., via database or configuration entries) if the microservice is responsible for the all relevant attributes itself.
+Even the Policy Information Points (PIPs) may be embedded into the service logic (e.g., via database or configuration entries) if the microservice is responsible for all relevant attributes itself.
 However, this is rarely the case, and most microservices must integrate with other services to retrieve required attributes, treating those other services as external PIPs.

 ![Decentralized Service-Level Access Control](../assets/Decentralized_Service_Level_Access_Control.svg)